CodeAndCake/AppsFromScratch/sessions/05/README.md

 * What is the **data unit**?

 	For example, in our demo app the *data unit* is a person and in the database we're storing people's profiles.

-	If you're making a cooking app, the *data unit* would be a recipe.

 * What pieces of data will your *data unit* feature?